stateful/docs.runme.dev/docs/install.md

 import Infobox from "../src/components/Infobox.tsx"

-Runme comes with multiple client interfaces; CLI for the terminal, notebook and editor integration in VS Code, and a self-hosted web app version with the same features for the browser.
+Runme comes with multiple client to interface with its kernel; CLI for the terminal, notebook and editor integration in VS Code, and a self-hosted web app version with the same features for the browser.
 Here's how to intall them:

 ## Runme CLI